heroiclabs/nakama-docs/docs/install-configuration.md

 ### Purchase

-Nakama can verify in-app purchases by connecting to various stores and keep a ledger of valid purchases.
+Nakama can verify in-app purchases by connecting to various stores and keeps a ledger of valid purchases.
+This is useful for preventing common in-app purchase replay attacks with valid receipts, as well as restoring purchases for user accounts as needed.

 #### Apple